mattkeeran/NLP/Sentiment Analyzer/README.md

 # Sentiment Analyzer
 ## By Matthew Keeran
-Bag of words binary sentiment analyzer using a simple feedforward neural network with backpropagation.
+Bag of words (BOW) binary sentiment analyzer using a simple feedforward neural network with backpropagation.

 Written in python 3.5.4 on Windows 8.1.
 Tested with python 3.6 on Ubuntu 16.
 ### Instructions: